Start9Labs/documentation/site/source/support/user-manual/tuning/diy.rst

 Getting EmbassyOS: Building from Source .......................................

-If you prefer to build EmbassyOS from source, you can do so following our guide `here <https://github.com/Start9Labs/embassy-os/tree/master/build>`_.
+If you prefer to build EmbassyOS from source, you can do so following our guide on the `Start9 GitHub <https://github.com/Start9Labs/embassy-os/tree/master/build>`_.

 Installing EmbassyOS
 --------------------